robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara wrote, fast and sharp:

-R3 — EXPOSURE: stupid comment introduced; hands maintained; response factual; no retreat; task continued.
-Repeat until boring.
+R3 — EXPOSURE:
+- stupid comment introduced;
+- hands maintained;
+- response factual;
+- no retreat;
+- task continued.
+- Repeat until boring.

 Charlie stared at the entry, then took the pen.
 Under Mara’s line, he added, smaller:

+NOTES:
+- wanted to disappear.
+- did not.
-NOTES: wanted to disappear. did not. named the work. kept drawing.
+- named the work.
+- kept working.

-He underlined kept drawing.
+He underlined *kept working*.
 Mara slid the pattern piece back toward him.

 “Again,” she said, as if nothing else mattered.
-“Museum wants more sizes.”
+“The Faire wants more sizes.”

-“More sizes.”
+*More sizes.*

 Lauren smiled, warm and practical.